How to make oven-roasted tomato sauce

 The veggies are ready to go into the oven for tomato sauce!

 Boy, are we in the middle of tomato-harvesting season and I’ll bet you are, too.
-We primarily grow paste tomatoes for making sauces and catsup but we don’t always have the time or inclination to break out all of the canning gear.
+We primarily grow paste tomatoes for making sauces and catsup.
+However, we don’t always have the time or inclination to break out all of the canning gear.

 Today, I picked our first big tomato harvest and decided to make oven-roasted tomato sauce.
 It’s easy to make and you just freeze (or immediately eat) the results.
 No special equipment is necessary.